neilellis/easydeploy/README.md

 #### /var/easydeploy/share/sync/component

 All nodes with the same component type and in the same environment (i.e. dev, prod etc).

+### /var/easydeploy/share/tmp

+This directory is the parent directory of the self deleting directories, anything placed within the following directories will be deleted according to the appropriate timescales:

+* /var/easydeploy/share/tmp/hourly checked hourly, older than one hour deleted
+* /var/easydeploy/share/tmp/daily checked daily, older than one day deleted
+* /var/easydeploy/share/tmp/monthly checked daily, older than 31 days deleted

 ## A. Examples